Community reeling after mass shooting inside Capital Gazette newsroom

 John McNamara, 56, was a staff writer.

-Rebecca Smith, 34, was the youngest victim and only non-journalist to be killed.
-She worked as a sales assistant for the paper.
+Rebecca Smith, 34, the youngest victim, worked as a sales assistant for the paper.

 Two people who were injured in the shooting, neither by gunfire, were released from the hospital overnight.